South Asian Canadians in British Columbia: National origins

 Presently, the majority of the South Asian population in British Columbia remains of Punjabi heritage, predominantly of the Sikh faith.

-According to the 2021 Canadian census, the Punjabi population in British Columbia is 315,000, representing approximately 6.4% of the total population.
+According to the 2021 Canadian census, the Punjabi population in British Columbia is 315,000, representing approximately 6.4 percent of the total population.
 Furthermore, as per the 2021 census, 92 percent of Punjabis in British Columbia were Sikh, with the remaining 8 percent being Hindu, Muslim or adherents of another faith.

 While the heavy concentration of Punjabis in Canada relative to their proportion in South Asia continues to exist, it is more pronounced in British Columbia compared with other provinces, owing to historical settlement patterns as Punjabis were the first South Asian-origin group to settle in the province.
 Nonetheless, despite the large proportion of Punjabis in the province, the South Asian population in British Columbia remains diverse; minority populations of Gujaratis, Bengalis, and individuals from South India as well as East African Ismailis, and Fijian Indians are present.